GSA/digitalgov.gov/content/news/2015/08/2015-08-14-what-is-mobile-device-compatibility-testing.md

 ## How Do You Ensure Your Mobile Application Is Compatible with All of Your Customers’ Devices?

-{{< legacy-img src="2015/06/600-x-405-Responsive-Web-Design-Elements-macromediam-iStock-Thinkstock-535895521.jpg" alt="Illustration: Responsive Web Design Elements are shown on various screen sizes: television, desktop computer, laptop, tablet, smart phone, smart watch, and ring" caption="" >}}
+{{< legacy-img src="2015/06/600-x-405-Responsive-Web-Design-Elements-macromediam-iStock-Thinkstock-535895521.jpg" alt="Illustration: Responsive Web Design Elements are shown on various screen sizes: television, desktop computer, laptop, tablet, smart phone, smart watch, and ring" caption="macromediam, iStock, Thinkstock" >}}

 The Federal Crowdsource Mobile Testing Program is ready to assist you in determining if your application is compatible with the mobile devices your customers are using.